segmind/cral-docs/cli.md

 title: Command Line Interface
 description: CRAL Command Line Interface
 published: true
-date: 2020-07-16T20:43:21.885Z
+date: 2020-08-12T15:11:05.672Z
 tags:
-editor: undefined
+editor: markdown
 ---

-# Cral Config
+# Command Line Interface

+## config
-Cral needs to be Configured with `cral config` after installing the library Only then will the Tracking of the runs be possible This only needs to be done once
+CRAL needs to be configured with your Segmind account to track your runs.
+This only needs to be done once.

+Command: `cral config`

+Usage:
 ```Shell
 > cral config
 Please enter your credentials for https://track.segmind.com